axoloti/axoloti/doc/userguide.md

 - Number of presets - how many presets can be store on the patch
 - Entries per presets - the number of parameters that can be store on the preset
 - Number of modulation source - number of modulation source on the patch (patch/modsource*)
-- Numer of modulation targets - number of targets for sources
+- Number of modulation targets - number of targets for sources
 - Sub patch mode, how voices are handled, see 'more on sub patches'
 - Has midi channel attribute - the midi channel is exposed on the parent patch, when used as a subpatch
 - saturate audio - is the the audio output from this patch saturated